CarloDePieri/odk_servermanager_docs/docs/source/usage.rst

 Create a server instance
 ^^^^^^^^^^^^^^^^^^^^^^^^
-To create your first instance you will need to fill in a copy of the config file ``config.ini`` that can be found in the root directory of this tool.
+To create your first instance you will need to fill in the config file ``config.ini`` that can be found in the root directory of this tool.

 .. note:: We recommend to never modify files directly in the tool directory: it will be easier to update the tool.

-Prepare
-    a custom instance folder and copy the ``config.ini`` file there, instead!
+    Prepare a custom instance folder and copy the ``config.ini`` and ``ODKSM.bat`` files there, instead!
+    You then need to edit ``ODKSM.bat`` and set the variable ``ODKSM_FOLDER_PATH`` to the tool root folder.

 The default_ ``config.ini`` is thoroughly documented and you can find all supported fields descriptions :doc:`here as well <config>`.